bcosm/MonteCarloOptionsPricer/README.md

-# Advanced Hybrid Monte Carlo Options Pricer
+# Hybrid Monte Carlo Options Pricer

-This repository contains an **advanced Monte Carlo–based options pricer** that implements multiple American-style option pricing methods under **rough volatility** dynamics.
+This repository contains an Monte Carlo–based options pricer that implements multiple American-style option pricing methods under rough volatility dynamics.
 The goal is to compare and combine various algorithmic techniques for accurate pricing under realistic market conditions.
-This project also integrates a **Bayesian Neural Network** for post-processing or meta-modeling the generated paths and prices.
+This project also integrates a Bayesian Neural Network for post-processing or meta-modeling the generated paths and prices.

 ---